 A walk along the Southbank by the River Thames is an amazing place to take in many of the iconic London sights – St Paul’s, The London Eye, Tower Bridge, the Oxo Tower and the Tate Modern.
 There’s even a beach!
 Twice a day as the tide on the Thames recedes an urban beach is revealed.
 Granted we’re not talking white sands from the Seychelles, but you can’t scoff at sand between your toes on a warm summer’s day.
 During the warmer months you can also treat the kids to the man made beach they usually set up opposite the Southbank Centre.
 Spoilt for choice hey!

 Amazing views from the Sky Garden London

 Unlike other sky-high views in the capital, it’s free to venture up 155m up to the Sky Garden.
 Meandering around the huge airport hanger like space complete with luscious greenery is very impressive.
 There is a bar too – The Sky Pod if you fancy enjoying the spectacular view with a tipple.
 If you’re hungry you have two restaurants: the Darwin brasserie and fine dining at Fenchurch.
-You can read my review of the latter here.

 The Globe Theatre

 Go and see the replica of the theatre home to Shakespeare’s plays.
 The thatched roof alone is made of 6,000 bundles of reeds from Norfolk.
 They do charge for a tour, but it’s still work a look from the outside.
 You can pick up tickets for a performance for as little as £5 – Bargain!
 Read about my 7 reasons to visit here.

 Explore Britain’s film heritage all for free!
 The BFI Southbank houses more than 2,500 highlights from old TV favourites, feature films, documentaries to rare home footage.
 An incredible insight into British film and TV history.
 The Mediatheque also offers free films for the family.
 It is advisable to book in advance, especially on weekends.